robmcvey/cakephp-paypal/README.md

 You can then use `Paypal::getExpressCheckoutDetails()` to fetch basic customer information, their billing address etc.

-If they are happy and want to proceed with purchase, call `Paypal::doExpressCheckoutPayment()` which then completes the payment.
+If they are happy and want to proceed with the purchase, call `Paypal::doExpressCheckoutPayment()` which then completes the payment.

 ## Direct Payment